 Talks and workshops

 EAST are now also able to offer a range of talks and workshops about the EAST @ The Warner Textile Archive project, either as a whole and how it came about, or a more item/subject specific talk on selected pieces that you may wish to select.
-We are now fully booked for 2012 but if you are interested in booking the group for 2013 or beyond contact the EAST talks secretary for more information - firstname.lastname@example.org.
+If you are interested in booking the group contact the EAST talks secretary for more information - firstname.lastname@example.org.